 - Versatile sampling protocols that include fast raster of the sample surface and depth profiling

 - Thin-sample analysis without the worry of the substrate interference

 LIBS for Material Analysis

-This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including determination of defects in glass, distribution of lithium, manganese, nickel and other elements in lithium-ion batteries, depth analysis of different layers and fast analysis of the element content in samples.
+This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including identification of defects in glass, distribution of lithium, manganese, nickel and other elements in lithium-ion batteries, depth analysis of different layers, and fast analysis of the element content in samples.

 A typical detection limit of LIBS for heavy metallic elements is in the low-PPM range.
 LIBS is applicable to a wide range of sample matrices that include metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.

 LIBS Analysis Method

 LIBS is a type of atomic emission spectroscopy which uses a highly energetic laser pulse as the excitation source.
 The laser is focused to form a plasma of the material to be analyzed.
 Spectral analysis of the plasma emission created yields a fingerprint of the elemental composition of the sample.